Skip to main content

 Danger ZoneOwnership transfer and auction deletion (Owner only)

-Below the tabs, you’ll find links to additional configuration pages like Submission Types Catalog.
+Below the tabs, you’ll find links to additional configuration pages including Location Configs, Submission Types Catalog, and Quality Criteria Catalog.

 General Settings